March madness: Another intense cross-country storm could deliver tornadoes, fires and a blizzard

 California is desperate to make up the rain necessary to tamp down its lingering wildfire threat.
 Los Angeles and San Diego, which have missed out on more than 5 inches of typical rain since October, should see soaking rain after dark.

-This batch of rain will follow showers from a separate storm Tuesday.
-Tuesday’s wet weather could cause some minor flooding, but the heavier rain to follow on Wednesday will increase the risk of flooding in areas where the ground doesn’t get enough time to soak up the moisture.
+This batch of rain will follow showers from a separate storm.
+Tuesday’s wet weather was on the lighter side, which caused minor flooding, but the heavier rain to follow on Wednesday will increase the risk of flooding in areas where the ground doesn’t get enough time to soak up the moisture.

 A level 2 of 4 risk of flooding rainfall is in place from Santa Barbara to Los Angeles, including areas scorched by the Palisades and Eaton fires, according to the Weather Prediction Center.
 The storm’s relatively quick pace could help limit widespread flooding in California but recently burned areas remain at a higher risk for flooding and debris flows.